SRombauts/UEPlasticPlugin/README.md

 View history of Changesets window, with a context menu to interact with these changesets:
 ![View Changesets window](Screenshots/UEPlasticPlugin-Changesets-Menu.png)

-It displays the list of files changed in the selected changeset and
+It displays the list of files changed in the selected changeset, with contextual operations:
 ![Files in Changeset context menu](Screenshots/UEPlasticPlugin-ChangesetsFiles-Menu.png)

 #### SmartLocks